SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/03-Stream-API.md

 [slide]
 # Stream API

-Java Stream API provides a functional approach to process collections of objects / elements.
-It allows to reduce the code, to create more readable programs and to improve productivity.
+Java Stream API provides a functional approach to process collections of objects/elements.
+It allows to reduce the code, to create more readable programs, and to improve productivity.
 It also provides easier coding of parallel operations.

 A Java Stream is a component that is capable of internal iteration of its elements, this means it can iterate its elements itself.
 A stream is a sequence of objects that supports various methods.
-The stream do not change the original data structure, it provides result.
+The stream does not change the original data structure, it provides result.

 Stream pipeline is a chain of stream source, intermediate operations, and a terminal operation.

-The API has many terminal operations which aggregate a stream to a type or a primitive, for example `count()` `max()` `min()` `sum()`, but these operations work according to the predefined implementation.
-It is called terminal operation because in order to get the minimum value for example, have to traverse the values inside the stream and get the result.
-After getting the min value it is not possible to convert that back into stream because the minimum value is just an value.
+The API has many terminal operations that aggregate a stream to a type or a primitive, for example `count()` `max()` `min()` `sum()`, but these operations work according to the predefined implementation.
+It is called terminal operation because in order to get the minimum value, for example, have to traverse the values inside the stream and get the result.
+After getting the min value it is not possible to convert that back into the stream because the minimum value is just a value.

 Most of the methods use lambda expressions on the stream.